sequra/woocommerce-sequra/woocommerce-sequracheckout/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-WooCommerce plugin that allows you to make payments with [seQura](https://sequra.es).

 seQura is the flexible payment platform that will help your business improve conversion and recurrence.
 The easiest, safest, and quickest way for your customers to pay on installments.

 +6.000 e-commerce and +1.5 million delight shoppers already use seQura.
 Are you still thinking about it?

+This WooCommerce plugin allows you to make payments with [seQura](https://sequra.es).

+= Benefits for merchants =

 > Flexible payment solutions adapted to your business.

-= FEATURES =

 Widest flexible payment solutions in the market:
 * Buy now pay later
 * Pay in 3, no interest
 * Installments, up to 24 months
-* Flexi, combine interest-free bnpl with long-term financing in a single purchase experience
+* Flexi, combines interest-free bnpl with long-term financing in a single purchase experience

 Your customers in good hands:
 * Cost transparency and clarity